hasanuzzamanbe/quick-search-extension/README.md

 # quick-search-extension
 A quick search to your desire site.
 This was My Second project for Google chrome Browser Extension.
-It's now available on google chrome Web store. https://chrome.google.com/webstore/detail/quick-search-lite/boikedohmpklkpcmpkickjfnmalfbimf
+## It's now available on google chrome Web store.
+https://chrome.google.com/webstore/detail/quick-search-lite/boikedohmpklkpcmpkickjfnmalfbimf

 For this Extension I use JavaScript and chrome API.

-This Extension Can Do:
   1. Context menu search,
   2. Popup Search,
   3. Command search: